-An Eclectic Selection of Readings from Scholarly and General Presses Germane to Academic Leadership
+An Eclectic Selection of Readings from Scholarly and General Presses on Leadership

 Music and Academe Miller, Rodney E. Institutionalizing Music: The Administration of Music Programs in Higher Education.
 Springfield, IL: Charles C. Thomas, 1993, 203 pp. Miller's book is organized around the process of the institutionalization of music, which he defines as a process of indoctrination of music literature; instruction on procedures for learning, digesting, and producing music; and exposure to those who carry out indoctrination and instruction.
 His interest rests in "non-aesthetic dimensions" of music programs in higher education, which leads to his focus on the roles and responsibilities of students, faculty, and administrators as well as interactions between these constituencies.
 His six chapters cover music as a bureaucratic enterprise, a historical sketch of music in American higher education, qualities of music administrators (demographics; skills in governance, leadership, and management; role orientation using multidimensional scaling), faculty (traits, hiring, retention, evaluation), students (marketing, recruiting, retention, competition), and strategic planning.
 The bibliography is extensive, albeit now dated.